pycr/pythongrid/README.md

 2. The database table primary key
 3. The database table name

 The view function returns the rendered template from `grid.html` template.
-It passes grid object.
+It passes the grid object.

     return render_template('grid.html', title='GRID', grid=grid)